-UNIT 5: Education: Investment in Human Capital
+UNIT 5: Education: Investment inHumanCapital

-Rate of return to education: private and social; quality of education; human capital; theories of discrimination; gender and caste discrimination, literacy rates, school participation and quality measures.
+Rate of return to education: private and social; quality of education; signaling or human capital; theories of discrimination; gender and caste discrimination in India.
+Education Sector in India: An overview: Literacy rates, school participation, school qualitymeasures.

-- Students will be able to understand the role of education and health in sustainable development. - Students will be able to analysis the problems and prospects of health insurance market. - Students will able to examine and evaluate several policies to maintain health quality of common citizen in the country.
+- Students will be able to understand the role of education and health in sustainabledevelopment. - Students will be able to analysis the problems and prospects of health insurance market. - Students will able to examine and evaluate several policies to maintain health quality of common citizen in the country.

-- 1. Principles of Health Economics for Developing Countries, William Jack 3rd Edition, World 24 Bank Institute Development Studies, 1999. - 2.
-Modern Labor Economics: Theory and Public Policy, Ronald G, Ehrenberg and Robert S and Smith, 3rd Edition, Addison Wesley, 2005.
+- 1. Principles of Health Economics for Developing Countries, William Jack 3rd Edition, World 24 Bank Institute DevelopmentStudies, 1999. - 2.
+Modern Labor Economics: Theory and Public Policy, Ronald G, Ehrenberg and Robert S and Smith, 3rd Edition, AddisonWesley, 2005.

 - 1. Investing in Health, Annual World Development Report, The World Bank, 1993. - 2.
-Health Economics, Jay Bhattacharya, Timothy Hyde, Peter Tu, 2013th Edition, Red Globe
+Health Economics, Jay Bhattacharya, Timothy Hyde, Peter Tu, 2013th Edition, Red Globe Press.